-When creating a private endpoint, a network interface is also created for the lifecycle of the resource.
-The interface is assigned a private IP address from the subnet that maps to the private link resource.
+When creating a private endpoint, a read-only network interface is also created for the lifecycle of the resource.
+The interface is assigned dynamically private IP addresses from the subnet that maps to the private link resource.
 The value of the private IP address remains unchanged for the entire lifecycle of the private endpoint.

 The private endpoint must be deployed in the same region as the virtual network.

 The private link resource can be deployed in a different region than the virtual network and private endpoint.

 Multiple private endpoints can be created using the same private link resource.
 For a single network using a common DNS server configuration, the recommended practice is to use a single private endpoint for a given private link resource to avoid duplicate entries or conflicts in DNS resolution.

 Multiple private endpoints can be created on the same or different subnets within the same virtual network.
 There are limits to the number of private endpoints you can create in a subscription.
 For details, see Azure limits.